mmu-webdesign/Level4-web-term-1/HTML/html01/02-headings.md

 - Of the six heading levels available, you should aim to use no more than three per page, unless you feel it is necessary.
 Documents with many levels (i.e., a deep heading hierarchy) become unwieldy and difficult to navigate.
 On such occasions, it is advisable to spread the content over multiple pages if possible.

 <!-- div class="exercise" -->
-## Exercise - Assessment 2
+## Exercise 2

 Apply the six heading elements — `<h1>`, `<h2>`, `<h3>`, `<h4>`, `<h5>`, and `<h6>` to the six headings on the page.

 ### Task 1

-> Open your **Assessment 2** Repl.it
+> Open the `html2` folder in your editor.

+- Open `exercise-02.html`

 <img src="media/heading-text.png" alt="Screenshot showing the six headings prior to being coded">

 ### Task 2

 - Wrap each opening and closing tag around each of the six headings listed, going from `<h1>` to `<h6>`.

+- Save the file.

-Select the *run* button to refresh the browser window.
+- Drag and drop `exercise-02.html` on to a browser window.

-Your page should now look like this:
+- Your page should now display like this.
+The default styles of the browser apply a different font size to each level of heading.

 <img src="media/02-six-headings.png" alt="Illustrated anatomy of a HTML Element">

-If your headings look different, look at the example on [The HTML Section Heading elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Heading_Elements#Examples) on MDN and attempt to fix the problem(s).
+- If your headings look different, look at the example on [The HTML Section Heading elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Heading_Elements#Examples) on MDN and attempt to fix the problem(s).

 <!-- end div -->

-<p class="submit-work">Submit Assessment 2</p>
+<p class="submit-work">Exercise 2 completed</p>